 The ribbed-knit look on this free crochet infinity scarf pattern is extremely easy, thanks to a slight variation on basic crochet stitches.
-Get the free Hideaway Cowl pattern below or purchase the ad-free, printable PDF for $2.99 here.
+Get the free Hideaway Cowl pattern below or purchase the ad-free, printable PDF here.

 This free crochet infinity scarf pattern is part of a collaboration with Lion Brand yarn.
 This post contains affiliate links.